Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons.md

 1. Need to setup the folder Rule to actually declare our record copy as an AGS Record
     1. In the share site -> on the folder where your record copy will get created (or moved to if autofile is configured) -> under folder rules -> add rule
         1. Set the rule to run: `on create or enter`
-        2. RUN WHEN - `Content Type = Content` (since we dont want this to run when folders are created in here)
+        2. RUN WHEN - `Content Type = Content` (since we don't want this to run when folders are created in here)
         3. File Record -> to unfiled Records Folder
         4. Check Box to Run on Subfolders
 2. Optional: You can also then setup another rule on the unfiled records folder in the RM site to file the record to a more specific location